 #1: Get an Overview of the City at Full Speed

 You don’t have to be a marathoner to take a running tour of Milwaukee.
-Over the course of an hour, I covered about 3.5 miles of ground, hitting Milwaukee icons like Gertie the Duck, the original Blatz and Schlitz breweries, parks, and the lakefront.
+In just an hour, I saw Milwaukee icons like Gertie the Duck, the original Blatz and Schlitz breweries, parks, and the lakefront.

 Not only is it a great way to see several neighborhoods in one quick tour, but you’ll learn about city history and today’s local trivia, too.
 Be prepared for about a 10-minute mile pace, but you’ll only need to keep it up for 3-5 minutes at a time thanks to plentiful stops for stories and street crossings.

 Related Post: Getting Fit on Vacation: Is it Actually Fun? (opens in new window)